 Internal competition

-But the most unforgettable competitions take place right here in Delft.
 The internal competition is often organized around April by our own Competition Committee (WC).
 Each year, the internal competition has a slightly different format.
 The apparatus are mixed up, and the scoring is unique.
 For example, there has been a duo competition where you and your partner perform existing and/or non-existing elements on one or two apparatus at the same time.
 If one of the NSTC events is held in Delft, it is also organized by the Competition Committee.

-General time schedule competiton day
+General time schedule competition day:

 09.30 – 18.00 Competition in 2 or 3 rounds